 Designed with diamond-cutter attention to detail, DOE Full Spectrum has Cranberry and D-Mannose for urinary tract support.
 We use chelated ingredients for improved bioavailability, and to promote overall wellness, we have included ingredients to help hormone balance.

 Specifically made for women, DOE delivers the science-based nutrients we need for vibrant health; 2,000 IU of vitamin D3 for healthy & strong bones, B-vitamins to support heart and brain.
 Biotin for luminous skin and hair.
-Add onto that, powerful antioxidants like vitamin C, then vitamin A to promote a healthy immune system.
+Add onto that, powerful antioxidants like vitamin C, then vitamin A to promote a healthy immune system and to burn fat.

 - Chelated Ingredients: Improved bioavailability